adalton/apue3/Chapter12/Readme.md

    No. Blocking signals for the duration of `getenv` will protect `getenv`, but the function returns a pointer to thread-local memory.
-After `getenv` returns, if a signal fires whose handler also calls `getenv`, then that call will overwrite the value in the buffer.
-If the signal handler returns, then the original caller would not have the original value `getenv` requested.
+After `getenv` returns, if a signal fires against the thread, and if that signal's handler also calls `getenv`, then the signal handler's call will overwrite the value in the thread-local memory buffer.
+If the signal handler returns, when control returns to the original function, the value it requested via `getenv` will have been overwritten.

 4. Write a program to exercise the version of `getenv` from Figure 12.13.
    Compile and run the program on FreeBSD.
 What happens?
 Explain.